Data Protection and the UK GDPR

 The subject of Data Protection is one which churches should not ignore irrespective of their size or the amount of personal information they hold or process.
 It is important, however, to see this as a way of ensuring that we, as churches, are helping to protect individuals against the unfair use of their personal information rather than something we have been told we “have to do”.
-The Baptist Union has been working with our solicitors to support churches in this area particularly as new regulations came in at the end of May 2018.
+The Baptist Union has been working to support churches in this area by providing a suite of data protection documents for churches and conducting training webinars.

 Useful documents which we have produced on this subject can be accessed by clicking here or using the link 'Data protection documents' on the right